HOT AND COLD BATH

 - Edema (swelling of a body part due to fluid retention)

-Materials needed to do a Hot and Cold bath.
+Materials needed for a Hot and Cold bath.

 All the materials are probably in your home, all that is needed is to gather them and make them usable for the treatment.